lohedges/trackr/README.md

 would be assigned to thread 0 and 16 to threads 1 through 5.

-The following figure shows benchmark comparison between batch sizes of 100, 200, and 400 tracks run on different number of tiles, using both a single vertex per tile, and 6 vertices per tile, i.e. expoiting all hardware threads.
+The following figure shows benchmark comparison between batch sizes of 100, 200, and 400 tracks run on different numbers of tiles, using both a single vertex per tile, and 6 vertices per tile, i.e. expoiting all hardware threads.
+All data has been averaged over 100 independent repeats.

 ![Benchmarks IPU (threaded).](https://github.com/lohedges/trackr/raw/main/benchmarks/benchmark_ipu_threaded.png)